 Once a hedge has been laid it lets in light, encouraging new growth from the bottom of the hedge and also shoots from the top.
 This process in-turn attracts beetles, bugs, shrews, voles and birds back to an ecosystem.

 Hedge laying is a task carried out during the winter months when plants are dormant, and is carried out by cutting plants at the base of the main stem creating ‘pleachers’ and then bending these pleachers over and weaving them in with the others in the row.
-Hazel stakes are often used to hold the laid hedge in place.
+When laying a hedge, hazel stakes are often used to hold the laid hedge in place.
 When the spring comes new growth will grow up vertically, filling all the gaps in the hedge and creating an unescapable barrier.

 Wattle hurdles are sometimes used in hedge laying and can be used to start a new hedge while the plants are still young and require protection.